saikat-says-cool/judgi/MVP_NEXT_STEPS.md

 - [x] **Action Needed**: Regularly review and refactor components, hooks, and services to ensure clear separation of concerns, reduce coupling, and improve overall maintainability as the application scales.
 Refactored the `parseAIResponse` function into a shared utility (`src/utils/aiResponseParser.ts`) to eliminate duplication and centralize AI response parsing logic.

 ### 2.9 AI Output Styling Integration (DONE)
-- [x] **Action Needed**: Explore if this styling can be managed more robustly through TipTap's schema or custom CSS classes rather than inline styles, for better consistency and easier modification.
-Updated `CanvasEditorPage.tsx` to apply AI output font styling using Tailwind CSS classes instead of inline styles.
+- [x] **Action Needed**: Removed AI output font styling to align with the removal of font selection features.

 ---